 ADHD and Focus Timing

 People with ADHD often have disrupted circadian rhythms.
 Research on nootropics for ADHD suggests that consistent timing is even more crucial for this population.
-The drinkable ADHD supplement format makes it easier to maintain routine.
+A drinkable supplement format makes it easier to maintain a routine.

 Shift Workers